 Preventing dog bites

 Any dog can and might bite a baby or child.
 Even friendly dogs might bite.

-Dog bites often happen in or around the home.
+Dog bites to children often happen in or around the home.
 Usually, it’s the family dog or a friend’s dog that bites.
-The most dangerous times are when a child is playing with a dog or when a child is trying to play with a dog that’s eating or sleeping.
+The most dangerous times are when a child is playing alone with a dog or when a child is trying to play with a dog that’s eating or sleeping.

 You can reduce the risk of dog bites and other injuries by closely supervising children and dogs when they’re together and especially during play.
 Close supervision means staying within arm’s reach and being ready to step in straight away if you need to.
 Close supervision also means staying alert and avoiding distractions like phones or loud noises.

-You can also take the following steps to prevent dog bites:
+You can take the following steps to prevent dog bites:

-- Separate the dog and your child when you can’t supervise properly, during noisy or energetic play, when food is present or when the dog is sleeping.
+- Separate your dog and your child when you can’t supervise properly, during noisy or energetic play, when food is present or when the dog is sleeping.

-- Train the dog to obey commands such as sit, stay, drop and come.
+- Train your dog to obey commands like sit, stay, drop and come.

-- Reward both the child and the dog when they behave the way you want.
+- Reward both your child and your dog when they behave the way you want.

 - The dog is sleeping: make sure your dog’s sleeping area is in a quiet place away from activity areas, where it can sleep without being disturbed.

-- The dog is eating or chewing a treat: separate the dog and your child at these times and also at family meal or snack times.
-Only an adult should feed a dog.
-Don’t let your child play with or near a dog’s food or water bowl.
+- The dog is eating or chewing a treat: separate your dog and your child at these times and also at family mealtimes or snack times.
+Only you or another adult should feed your dog.
+Don’t let your child play with or near your dog’s food or water bowl.

 - Your child doesn’t know the dog: your child shouldn’t go up to the dog, even if it looks familiar or friendly.